hanishkvc/prgs-covid-cowin_vaccine_check/README.rst

 on their machine and then User needs to load the index.html page provided by this logic.
 Inturn it will list the vac centers where vaccines are available, for the specified state and date.

+NOTE: Local notifications dont seem to work in this context, as browsers seem to ignore local file urls wrt thier notification management logic.

 Directly from github
 ~~~~~~~~~~~~~~~~~~~~~~